compulim/experiment-accessibility-quirks/README.md

 ## You should not know when a screen reader is running

-Because knowing someone's preferences on screen reader, could be an action of discrimination.
+Because knowing someone's preferences on screen reader, you are potentially routing them to a different way to do stuff, could be an action of discrimination.

 While it is easier to workaround browser bugs by looking at browser version via `navigator.userAgent`, it is much more difficult if you cannot know what screen reader the user is using.